Valentine's Day in Quahog

-"Valentine's Day in Quahog" is the thirteenth episode of the eleventh season and the 200th overall episode of the animated comedy series Family Guy.
+"Valentine's Day in Quahog" is the twelfth episode of the eleventh season and the 200th overall episode of the animated comedy series Family Guy.
 It aired on Fox in the United States on February 10, 2013.
 The episode was written by Daniel Palladino and directed by Bob Bowen.

 In the episode, to engage in romance for Valentine's Day, Peter and Lois decide to spend the day in bed.
 Meanwhile, Stewie travels back in time to the 1960s and kisses a girl who turns out to be his mother; Meg has a kidney stolen by the boy she met online; Quagmire appears to be a woman; Chris grows a crush on Herbert's grand-niece; Consuela crosses the border to be with her husband; Brian is visited by his ex-girlfriends; and Mayor West saves Carol from making another love mistake.

 Plot

 Following a special Valentine's Day opening set to "I Gotta Feeling" (and referencing the film Valentine's Day), the episode is shown in different Valentine's Day stories occurring on the same day: